EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 **Note: If you give yourself a 2, 5, or 8 for any subpart, provide reasoning why you gave yourself that score.**

+## Exams

+We will have 2 midterms and a final this semester.
+These midterms will be held **in-person** on the following dates:

+**Midterm 1 Exam Time:** Thursday October 3rd 7 - 9 PM @ TBD

+**Midterm 2 Exam Time:** Thursday November 7th 7 - 9 PM @ TBD

+**Final Exam Time:** Tuesday December 17th 7 PM - 10 PM @ TBD

+We will release more exam logistics in Ed posts before each exam.

+### Clobber Policy

+We have a clobber policy where your final can replace your grade for either MT1 or MT2, but not both.
+Your lower midterm score in terms of z-score will be clobbered by the final based on z-score, allowing you to miss a midterm.
+This policy is meant to cover conflicts such as medical emergencies or exam conflicts.

+You will be eligible for the clobber policy if you complete the both clobber assignments, which entails completing missed questions on each exam a week after grades are released.
+More information will be provided on Ed on its release.

 ## Office Hours
 These hours are subject to change.
 The most up-to-date office hour times and locations are available on the Calendar page of the course website.
-We have a combination of in-person and remote (coming soon) options: each office hour will have a room number, Zoom link, or both listed.
+We have a combination of in-person and remote options: each office hour will have a room number, Zoom link, or both listed.

-* Professor Liu: Tuesdays 1-2 PM @ Cory 505
-* Yajat: Mondays 5-6 PM @ Cory 367, Wednesdays 3-4 PM @ Cory 367
+* Homework Party: Mondays 5 PM - 7 PM @ Cory 400
-* Natalie: Tuesdays 10-11 AM @ Online, Thursdays 2-3 PM @ Cory 367
-* SooHyuk/Edward: Tuesdays 4-5 PM @ Cory 367
+* Professor Ramchandran: Wednesdays 5 PM - 6 PM @ Cory 258
-* Jin/Mihai: Thursdays 10-11 AM @ Cory 367
+* Landon: Thursdays 11 AM - 12 PM @ Cory 504
-* Tanya: Thursdays 1-2 PM @ Cory 529
+* Sid: Thursdays 1 PM - 2 PM @ Cory 529
-* Tanya/Christine: 11 AM-12 PM @ Cory 504
+* Sid: Fridays 2 PM - 3 PM @ Cory 504
-* Trinity: 2-3 PM @ Soda 320
+* Edward: Fridays 4 PM - 5 PM @ Cory 504

 ## Homework Party
-We offer homework party on Wednesdays 5-8 PM where you can ask questions about the problem sets and labs.
-The location and Zoom information is listed on the Calendar page of the website (Soda 373 until Feb 7th, Cory 293 starting Feb 14th).
+We offer homework party on Mondays 5 PM - 7 PM in Cory 400 where you can ask questions about the problem sets and labs.
 Typically, two TAs will staff homework party each week.

-## Exams

-We will have 3 midterms and no final this semester.
-These midterms will be held **in-person** in lecture on the following dates:

-**Midterm 1 Exam Date:** Wednesday February 21st

-**Midterm 2 Exam Date:** Wednesday March 20th

-**Midterm 3 Exam Date:** Wednesday April 24th

-We will release more exam logistics in Ed posts before each exam.
+Homework party will start on September 9th.

 ## Grading

-* **Midterms**: 25% each (75% total)
+* **Midterms**: 20% each (40% total)
+* **Final**: 35%
 * **Problem Sets**: 15% (We drop the lowest score + another for filling out the midsemester feedback form)
 * **Labs**: 10% (We drop the lowest score)

+## DSP
+UC Berkeley is committed to creating a learning environment that meets the needs of its diverse student body including students with disabilities.
+If you anticipate or experience any barriers to learning in this course, please feel welcome to discuss your concerns by emailing [ee120-fa24-admin@lists.berkeley.edu](mailto:ee120-fa24-admin@lists.berkeley.edu).
+If you have a disability, or think you may have a disability, you can work with the Disabled Students' Program (DSP) to determine any accommodations you may need to have equal access in this course.
+The Disabled Students' Program (DSP) is the campus office responsible for authorizing disability-related academic accommodations, in cooperation with the students themselves and their instructors.
+You can find more information about the DSP application process(link is external).
+We are available if you have any questions or concerns about your accommodations, but in the event of a disagreement, the proper procedure is for you to work with your DSP Specialist and your DSP Specialist to work with us toward a resolution.

+Please submit your DSP letters of accommodation through email to [ee120-fa24-admin@lists.berkeley.edu](mailto:ee120-fa24-admin@lists.berkeley.edu) as soon as possible.
+If you are uncertain as to whether you will use the accommodation, it is much better to have the accommodation in place than to scramble at the last minute should you need it.
+Accommodations are not retroactive, so course staff is not responsible for providing accommodations prior to the receipt of an accommodation letter (although if you have extenuating circumstances, we may be able to make temporary adjustments).
+The more lead time that you provide admin staff, the easier it is for us to arrange your accommodations.
+Contact us through the admin email for any DSP-related concerns, including but not limited to assignments and exams.
+Be mindful that it might not be possible to accommodate last-minute requests, depending on your accommodation needs.

 ## Optional Course Materials

 There is no official textbook or set of course notes for EE 120.
 EE 120 is a self-contained course in that the lecture notes, lectures, discussions, and labs contain all of the material you are responsible for knowing.
 However, if you would like additional information beyond what is covered in lectures, homeworks, and labs, you can look at these two textbooks:

 * [Signals and Systems by Oppenheim and Willsky](https://eee.guc.edu.eg/Courses/Communications/COMM401%20Signal%20&%20System%20Theory/Alan%20V.%20Oppenheim,%20Alan%20S.%20Willsky,%20with%20S.%20Hamid-Signals%20and%20Systems-Prentice%20Hall%20(1996).pdf)